kallewoof/wpc/README.md

   0 |  1.02610 | cow2=green
 $
 ```
-(the outputs differ, not because `cow.wcd` is different from `cow2.wcd`, but the starting priorities are blurred; try compiling and listing multiple times and you'll note that each time is slightly different)
+(the outputs differ, not because `cow.wcd` is different from `cow2.wcd`, but because the starting priorities are blurred; try compiling and listing multiple times and you'll note that each time is slightly different)

 ## Configuration priority